ivelizade/PyRAT/README.md

     [>] You can use target system's shell
-    [>] You can show messages on target system, just type 'message TEXT' [>] You can get target system's info, type 'info()'
+    [>] You can show messages on target system, just type 'message TEXT' [>] You can get target system's info, type 'info()' [>] You can execute programs in a new process, type ":execute notepad"

 # GUI
 ![alt tag](http://i.hizliresim.com/vXkm74.png)